cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

   Failing to do so may result in an incorrect ordering, where B could be processed and executed before A.
-- **Ordering across lanes**: Transactions in separate lanes are not guaranteed to maintain the order in which they are processed, disseminated to other nodes.
+- **Ordering across lanes**: Transactions in separate lanes are not guaranteed to maintain the order in which they are processed and disseminated to other nodes.
 Developers should be aware that classification in lanes can result in transactions being committed to different blocks and executed in different order.
 - **Immutable lane assignment**: Once a transaction is assigned to a lane upon entering the mempool,